awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/README.md

 ### Integration tests

-⚠️ The integration tests in this module make actual requests to AWS, which means they can create and destroy resources in your account.
-These tests might also incur charges.
-Proceed with caution.
+⚠️Running the integration tests might result in charges to your AWS account.

 Run integration tests at a command prompt by including the `"integ"` marker.